Howell, North Carolina roll past Mercer 56-7 in home finale

 Michael Carter ran for 159 yards and three scores for UNC, including a 60-yarder on the first offensive snap after halftime.

 Tyray Devezin ran for 53 yards for the Bears (4-8), allowing him to crack the 1,000-yard mark for the season.
-But Mercer had 225 total yards and barely avoided matching its most lopsided loss since relaunching the football program in 2013 after a 72-year hiatus.
+But Mercer had 225 total yards and barely avoided matching its most lopsided loss since relaunching the football program in 2013 after a 72-year hiatus in their final game of the season.

+“At the end of the day, we didn’t get the result that we wanted tonight or this season,” Mercer coach Bobby Lamb said.
+“But as I told the team, it’s about relationships you build.
+It’s about gaining that personal degree. ...
+We’ve got a great bunch of kids.
+They fought their tails off.”

 THE TAKEAWAY